US consumer confidence index rises unexpectedly to 92.8 in April

 — A47 Editor

-US consumer confidence unexpectedly improved in April, with the Conference Board reporting an increase in the index from 92.2 in March to 92.8, surpassing economists' expectations of 89.
-This uptick suggests a slight recovery in consumer sentiment am...
+US consumer confidence has unexpectedly improved, with the Conference Board reporting an increase in the index from 92.2 in March to 92.8 in April, surpassing economists' expectations.
+This uptick suggests a slight recovery in consumer sentiment amid...

 Global markets, investing, and macroeconomics from a premier financial newsroom.